aurimasch/autoscaling/README.md

 ## Using scripts

-Use build scripts, install your JMeter to /opt/jmeter/bin
+If you want to use install scripts for deployment and testing on AKS, install your JMeter to /opt/jmeter/bin

 Enter your container registry name instead of ```<enter your registry name>``` label